mackenziekbrooks/dci102-f21-humanitiesdata/docs/assignments.md

 In the second half of the term, you will design and conduct an independent data-driven project.
 This project asks you adopt one or more of the methods we've learned so far and apply it to a humanities-based topic of your choosing.
 You will select a text or body of material, identify potential research questions, create a data model and data set, then visualize and analyze your data in a way that attempts to address your research questions.
 You can read more about how this will work in the [Process](process.md) section.

-The project will consist of five pieces:
+The project will consist of six pieces:

-1. Project proposal
+1. Project proposal draft
+2. Project proposal
-2. Data documentation
+3. Data documentation
-3. Data visualization
+4. Data visualization
-4. Results
+5. Results
-5. Reflection
+6. Reflection

 ### Project Proposal